AdobeDocs/dynamic-media-classic.en/help/using/previewing-videos-video-viewer.md

     * Above the Assets window, on the right side of the toolbar, select **[!UICONTROL Detail View]**.
 On the same toolbar, select **[!UICONTROL Preview]**.
     * In the Asset window, select an asset.
 In the toolbar, go to **[!UICONTROL File]** > **[!UICONTROL Preview]**.

-1. (Optional) In the Preview window, in the drop-down list at the bottom, select the URL encoding that you want applied to the asset's URL when it is copied.
+1. (Optional) In the Preview window, in the drop-down list at the bottom, select the URL encoding that to apply to the asset's URL when it is copied.
 1. Select the **[!UICONTROL Preview]** link so you can review the asset in the selected viewer.
 1. Close the displayed viewer.
 1. Select **[!UICONTROL Close]** to return to the Assets screen.